nerves-networking/mdns_lite/README.md

   ]
 ```

+(Note that the configuration changed from v0.2 to v0.3, eliminating a superflous map.)

-The `mdns_config` section is where you specify values that will be used in the
+The `host` and `ttl` are values that will be used in the
-construction of mDNS (DNS) responses. `host` can be `:hostname` in which case the value will be
+construction of mDNS (DNS) responses. `host` can have the value of  `:hostname` in which case the value will be
 replaced with the value of `:inet.gethostname()`, otherwise you can provide a
 string value. `ttl` refers to a Time To Live value in seconds.
 [RFC 6762 - Multicast
 DNS](https://tools.ietf.org/html/rfc6762) - recommends a default value of 120 seconds.

 The `services` section lists the services that the host offers,
 such as providing an HTTP server.
 You must supply the `protocol`, `transport` and
 `port` values for each service.

-MdnsLite uses a "network monitor", a module that listens for changes in a network.
-Its purpose is to ensure that the network interfaces are up to date.
-The current
-version of MdnsLite has an `InetMonitor` which periodically checks via `inet:getifaddrs()`
-for changes in the network.
-A change could be the re-assignment of IP addresses.
+You may also specify `weight` and/or `host`.
+They each default to a zero value.
+Please consult the RFC for an explanation of these values.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed